opengeospatial/geoparquet/README.md

 Initial work started in the [geo-arrow-spec](https://github.com/geopandas/geo-arrow-spec/) GeoPandas repository, and that will continue on
 Arrow work in a compatible way, with this specification focused solely on Parquet.

-Note that version 0.1 only supports 2d geometries, as we are not supporting [EWKB](https://libgeos.org/specifications/wkb/#extended-wkb) or
-[ISO WKB](https://libgeos.org/specifications/wkb/#iso-wkb).
-We expect to expand WKB to support 3D in the future, if you have thoughts please sound in on #18 and/or follow along there.

 ## Goals

 There are a few core goals driving the initial development.